MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ### Take the data warehouse databases offline

- Use the following procedure to take the data warehouse databases offline on the original computer running SQL Server.
+ Use the following procedure to take the data warehouse databases offline on the original computer running SQL Server:

 1. Sign in to the original computer running SQL Server that is hosting the data warehouse databases, and open **SQL Server Management Studio**.